gahan-corporation/wyatt/docs/cla/corporate/akretion.md

 Sébastien BEAU sebastien.beau@akretion.com https://github.com/akretion

-Akretion LTDA agrees to the terms of the Odoo Corporate Contributor License Agreement v1.0.
+Akretion LTDA agrees to the terms of the Gerp Corporate Contributor License Agreement v1.0.

 I declare that I am authorized and able to make this agreement and sign this